About

 In the Future:

-One day, I will become a full time potter.
+One day, I might become a full time potter.

-I will have an open studio where locals can come and shop in person and perhaps even try making something on the wheel.
+I have dreams of creating a studio where locals can come and shop in person and perhaps even try making something on the wheel.
 A space that is centered around community and a love for all things art and pottery.

 I am driven to make Art that you want to pick up, use, and enjoy.
 Art that serves a purpose, has a function, and that will also look beautiful in your home.